braze-inc/braze-docs/_docs/_help/release_notes/2016/july.md

 ## Added timestamp for last uninstall tracking push sent

 Braze detects uninstalls by sending a silent push to a customer’s apps to see which devices respond.
 This feature adds an unobtrusive timestamp indicating when uninstall tracking last ran.
 This timestamp can be found on your Settings page where uninstall tracking is configured.
-Learn more about Uninstall Tracking [here]({{site.baseurl}}/user_guide/data_and_analytics/uninstall_tracking/#uninstall-tracking).
+Learn more about [Uninstall Tracking]({{site.baseurl}}/user_guide/data_and_analytics/uninstall_tracking/#uninstall-tracking).

-![uninstall tracking checkbox][6]
+![Uninstall tracking checkbox][6]

 ## Added webhook testing enhancements

 You can now test-send a live webhook message from Braze prior to setting a campaign to go live.
 Sending a test message will allow you to verify your messages and server endpoints have been configured properly in a safe sandbox environment.
-Learn more about webhooks [here]({{site.baseurl}}/user_guide/message_building_by_channel/webhooks/creating_a_webhook/#creating-a-webhook).
+Learn more about [webhooks]({{site.baseurl}}/user_guide/message_building_by_channel/webhooks/creating_a_webhook/#creating-a-webhook).

 ## Added message variation received to campaign recipients CSV export

 We've added a column indicating the message variation received to the Campaign Recipients CSV export.
-Learn more about exporting data from Braze [here]({{site.baseurl}}/user_guide/data_and_analytics/exporting_dashboard_data/#exporting-dashboard-data).
+Learn more about [exporting data]({{site.baseurl}}/user_guide/data_and_analytics/exporting_dashboard_data/#exporting-dashboard-data) from Braze.

 ## Approximate limit on number of impressions

 Once an In-App Message has received a certain number of impressions, Braze will stop allowing users to become eligible to receive the message.
-Learn more about setting approximate limits on impressions [here]({{site.baseurl}}/user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting/#setting-a-max-impression-cap).
+Learn more about setting approximate [limits on impressions]({{site.baseurl}}/user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting/#setting-a-max-impression-cap).

 ![IAM impression cap][11]